kunalkeshan/SRMIST-B.Tech-ECE-Notes-2022-24/CONTRIBUTING.md

 - CONTRIBUTING.md
 - Or any documentation related file.

-Refer to the [Basic Contributing Guidelines](#basic-contributing-guidelines).
+Refer to the [Basic Contributing Guidelines](#-basic-contributing-guidelines).
 This guide will go over how to do so easily, and without the need to set up a local development server.

-If you're looking to make deeper code changes that affect functionality, or will require screenshots of the changes, please refer to [Advanced Contributing Guidelines](#advanced-contributing-guidelines).
+If you're looking to make deeper code changes that affect functionality, or will require screenshots of the changes, please refer to [Advanced Contributing Guidelines](#-advanced-contributing-guidelines).

-## Standards and Guidelines
+## 📐 Standards and Guidelines

 Below are a set of general guidelines for different types of changes.